 Think of your video window like an actor’s headshot: the camera should be at eye level, and the screen should comfortably show your face and shoulders.
 You want the video to be close—but not too close.

-In Sococo, each room of your team’s online office is equipped with instant-on video and audio.
+In Sococo, each room of your team’s virtual office is equipped with instant-on video and audio.
 All you need to do to chat with your team or start a meeting is pop into a room and toggle on your camera and microphone.
 But before you turn on your camera, remember: step out of the shadows and into the light, and put your best face forward.

 Learn more about coming to work in Sococo here.